iow-esm/postprocess/Readme.md

     with integer value, e.g 3 or 4 for 3- or 4-dimensional field, respectively
   * default dimension is assumed to be 3 (backward compatible)
 * seasonal means provide now standard deviation variables
+* added Taylor diagrams
+* main task is now create_validation_report
+  * validation report is Jupyter notebook containing figures and links to other notebooks that create these figures

 ### dependencies
 * python environment as anaconda3 or miniconda3